Golp-Voxel/Tango-SLM/README.md

 pip install -r Requirements.txt
 ```

 To complete the installation, it is necessary to copy the `SLM.bat` and `SLM_P.bat` templates and change the paths to the installation folder.
 And the command to run the `tango-env\Scripts\activate` script.

+Then copy the `setting.ini` template and fill in the path to the dlls for the SLM.